awsdocs/amazon-ec2-user-guide/doc_source/ri-modifying.md

 # Modifying Reserved Instances<a name="ri-modifying"></a>

-When your computing needs change, you can modify your Standard or Convertible Reserved Instances and continue to benefit from the billing benefit\.
-You can modify the Availability Zone, scope, network platform, or instance size \(within the same instance family\) of your Reserved Instance\.
-To modify a Reserved Instance, you specify the Reserved Instances that you want to modify, and you specify one or more target configurations\.
+When your needs change, you can modify your Standard or Convertible Reserved Instances and continue to benefit from the billing benefit\.
+You can modify attributes such as the Availability Zone, instance size \(within the same instance family\), and scope of your Reserved Instance\.

 **Note**
-You can also exchange a Convertible Reserved Instance for another Convertible Reserved Instance with a different configuration, including instance family\.
+You can also exchange a Convertible Reserved Instance for another Convertible Reserved Instance with a different configuration\.
 For more information, see [Exchanging Convertible Reserved Instances](ri-convertible-exchange.md)\.

 You can modify all or a subset of your Reserved Instances\.
 You can separate your original Reserved Instances into two or more new Reserved Instances\.
 For example, if you have a reservation for 10 instances in `us-east-1a` and decide to move 5 instances to `us-east-1b`, the modification request results in two new reservations: one for 5 instances in `us-east-1a` and the other for 5 instances in `us-east-1b`\.

 You can also *merge* two or more Reserved Instances into a single Reserved Instance\.
 For example, if you have four `t2.small` Reserved Instances of one instance each, you can merge them to create one `t2.large` Reserved Instance\.
 For more information, see [Support For Modifying Instance Sizes](#ri-modification-instancemove)\.

 After modification, the benefit of the Reserved Instances is applied only to instances that match the new parameters\.
 For example, if you change the Availability Zone of a reservation, the capacity reservation and pricing benefits are automatically applied to instance usage in the new Availability Zone\.
-Instances that no longer match the new parameters are charged at the On\-Demand rate unless your account has other applicable reservations\.
+Instances that no longer match the new parameters are charged at the On\-Demand rate, unless your account has other applicable reservations\.

 If your modification request succeeds:
 + The modified reservation becomes effective immediately and the pricing benefit is applied to the new instances beginning at the hour of the modification request\.
-For example, if you successfully modify your reservations at 9:15PM, the pricing benefit transfers to your new instance at 9:00PM\. \(You can get the `effective date` of the modified Reserved Instances by using the [DescribeReservedInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeReservedInstances.html) API action or the [describe\-reserved\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-reserved-instances.html) command \(AWS CLI\)\.
+For example, if you successfully modify your reservations at 9:15PM, the pricing benefit transfers to your new instance at 9:00PM\.
+You can get the effective date of the modified Reserved Instances by using the [describe\-reserved\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-reserved-instances.html) command\.
 + The original reservation is retired\.
 Its end date is the start date of the new reservation, and the end date of the new reservation is the same as the end date of the original Reserved Instance\.
 If you modify a three\-year reservation that had 16 months left in its term, the resulting modified reservation is a 16\-month reservation with the same end date as the original one\.
 + The modified reservation lists a $0 fixed price and not the fixed price of the original reservation\.

-**Note**
-The fixed price of the modified reservation does not affect the discount pricing tier calculations applied to your account, which are based on the fixed price of the original reservation\.
++ The fixed price of the modified reservation does not affect the discount pricing tier calculations applied to your account, which are based on the fixed price of the original reservation\.

 If your modification request fails, your Reserved Instances maintain their original configuration, and are immediately available for another modification request\.